Treating Periodontal Disease

 The first non-surgical step usually involves a special cleaning, called scaling and root planing, to remove plaque and tartar deposits on the tooth and root surfaces.
 This procedure helps gum tissue to heal and periodontal pockets to shrink.
 This is sometimes referred to as "periodontal" or "deep cleaning."
 A local anesthetic may be used to make you more comfortable.
 And the treatment may be scheduled for one or more visits.

-At the next visit, Altamonte Springs cosmetic and family dentist Doctor Spencer checks the pocket depth to determine the effect of the scaling and root planing.
+At the next visit, Altamonte Springs cosmetic and family dentist Dr. Arnold checks the pocket depth to determine the effect of the scaling and root planing.
 At this point, many patients do not require any further active treatment, only preventive care.
 However, if the disease has advanced to the point where the periodontal pockets are deep and the supporting bone is lost, surgery may be necessary to help prevent tooth loss.

 When periodontal pockets do not heal after scaling and root planing, surgery may be needed to better remove inflamed tissues and reduce the damage to the bone that has formed around the teeth.
 As the pockets enlarge, they provide a greater place for bacteria to live and attack the bone and tissue.

-Surgery allows the Dr. Spencer to access hard-to-reach areas under the gum and along the roots where tartar and plaque have accumulated.
+Surgery allows the Dr. Arnold to access hard-to-reach areas under the gum and along the roots where tartar and plaque have accumulated.
 Eliminating this bacterial stronghold and regenerating bone and tissue help to reduce pockets and repair damage caused by the progressing disease.

-During the procedure, Dr. Spencer turns back the gum tissue and removes tartar and smoothes the roots so that gum tissue can reattach.
+During the procedure, Dr. Arnold turns back the gum tissue and removes tartar and smoothes the roots so that gum tissue can reattach.
 The gums are sutured back into place or into a new position to make gum tissue snug around the tooth.

 Membranes (filters), bone grafts or tissue-stimulating proteins may be used to encourage your body's natural ability to regenerate bone and tissue.